 The vapours can pose a health risk for personnel aboard inland navigation vessels.
 Avoiding releasing harmful vapours into the atmosphere is also recommended for environmental protection reasons.
 In principle, the CDNI concerns itself with water protection, but an amendment to the Convention has extended its scope of application to include the release of vapours.

 In June 2017, the Contracting Parties Conference (CPC) adopted a resolution amending the Convention on the collection, deposit and reception of waste produced during navigation on the Rhine and inland waterways (CDNI) and its Implementing regulation.
-This amendment will come into force six months after the final instrument of ratification, acceptance or approval has been deposited by all six Contracting Parties (see “Ratification status” below).
+This amendment will come into force on the first day of the sixth month after the final instrument of ratification, acceptance or approval has been deposited by all six Contracting Parties (see “Ratification status” below).

 The Contracting Parties adopted these new regulations to establish the necessary procedures and facilities for receiving and handling these gaseous residues.

 The impact study estimated that this amendment will enable 95% of harmful venting into the atmosphere to be avoided within the geographical scope of the Convention.
 This is a considerable improvement both for the environment and for the sustainability of water-borne freight transport.

 Source: image from the animated film on the 20 years of the CDNI’s existence, CDNI Secretariat

 The ban on degassing will be phased in to enable development of the necessary infrastructure and appropriate logistics solutions, such as the use of dedicated or compatible means of transport.